Holy Trinity Column

 Frederik Dawson

-I have to thank Czechia for adding the Holy Trinity Column in Olomouc in the World Heritage List, before the inscription I have seen many similar columns in many places in Central Europe, but had no idea the meaning of those columns, at first, I thought they were just decorations similar to fountains or some kind of religious devotion.
+Netherlands - 23-Sep-18 -I have to thank Czechia for adding the Holy Trinity Column in Olomouc in the World Heritage List, before the inscription I have seen many similar columns in many places in Central Europe, but had no idea the meaning of those columns, at first, I thought they were just decorations similar to fountains or some kind of religious devotion.
 The inscription sparked my curiosity and reading nomination document not only gave a good explanation of these columns but a fine reason why this specific column in Olomouc be selected by UNESCO.

 Similar to many travelers who visited central square of Olomouc old town, the sheer size of the column was really eyes catching since there was no buildings nearby to steal attention making the column to be the true center of the square.
 Attracted by its dominance, it was a duty to directly walk to the column to see the details.
 The column was adorned with many beautiful statues, too bad that there was no explanation and because of great height, the upper part was a real neckache to see, use camera to take zooming snapshot was a real help.
 Despite the immense size and great details to admire, without some experts to explain, it was really hard to keep people to admire it more than ten minutes in my observance from nearby café!
-Maybe this kind of column was nothing special in this region, its superlative size may give a curiosity and get some attention but it was still a typical plague column.
+Maybe this kind of column was nothing special in this region, its superlative size may give a curiosity and get some attention, but it was still a typical plague column.

 Nevertheless, Olomouc’s column, in my opinion, was a great sight to see.
-It is a true granddaddy of the plague column and also the smallest World Heritage Site in the same time!
+It is a true granddaddy of the plague column and also the smallest World Heritage Site at the same time!
 With a great and beautiful town of Olomouc, visiting the column in both day and night especially in early morning was truly a worthwhile experience in Moravia.

 Hubert

-We entered the town square from the east and the first impression was stunning.
+Austria - 24-Jun-12 -We entered the town square from the east and the first impression was stunning.
 The Holy Trinity Column dominates the whole square and is higher than the surrounding houses.
 I had already seen monuments of this kind in other Czech and Austrian cities and was also 'forewarned' by the previous reviews, nevertheless I was amazed.
 It is not only the sheer size that makes the column unique, but also the large number of sculptures, light-bearers and decorations.
 However, the appearance is harmonious and not exaggerated or disproportionate.

 Of course, you can visit this site in about 10 minutes, but on closer look the first strong impression is even enhanced.
 We walked several times around the column and each time we noticed some more details.
 A table at the restaurant Caesar is perfectly suitable to admire the whole scenery of the square and the column.
 In the warmer months, there are tables just in front of the town hall.
 When visiting a town, I always like to get an impression from the bird's eye view.
 In Olomouc, I can recommend to climb the tower of the St Maurice Church close to the town square.